 Longevity spinach is very easy to grow from cuttings.

 We procured our original two plants from Baker’s Creek Rare Seeds, however, as of this writing, they don’t have any listed, so here’s a link to options on Amazon.
+From those two little plants, we have now grown two others to maturity, and currently have 28 new rooted plants in small pots.
+We could easily take more cuttings and continue expanding the brood, but we’re running out of space.

 Longevity Spinach Likes Partial Shade